higham/matrices-correlation-invalid/readme.md

 * `tyda99r1`, `tyda99r2`, and `tyda99r3`: 8-by-8 matrices from resource
 allocation modeling.

-* `usgs13`: 94-by-94 from national assessment of carbon dioxide storage resources in the USA.
+* `usgs13`: 94-by-94 matrix from national assessment of carbon dioxide storage resources in the USA.

 Other M-files: